 - Make comfy places for them to look at and read books

-Expose your child to many literacy opportunitiesHelp your child develop skills by providing a print rich environment in the home, attend literacy events in the community, and practice them together.
-See our Kindergarten, Here I Come! booklet to learn what Kindergarten expectations are and simple ways you can help prepare them.
+Expose your child to many literacy opportunitiesHelp your child develop skills by providing a print-rich environment in the home, attend literacy events in the community, and practice them together.
+See our Kindergarten, Here I Come! booklet to learn what kindergarten expectations are and simple ways you can help prepare your child.

-- Visit places children can learn in your community or on day trips like the zoo or a children’s or science museum.
+- Visit places children can learn in your community, or take day trips to the zoo or a children’s or science museum.
 You can access the Michigan Activity Pass (MAP) program with your Michigan library card.
-The program provides FREE or discounted admission passes to hundreds of Michigan state parks, campgrounds, museums, trails, arts & cultural destinations.
+The program provides FREE or discounted admission passes to hundreds of Michigan state parks, campgrounds, museums, trails, and arts & cultural destinations.

 - Model good literacy practices like reading for pleasure or having your child "take notes" for you while create your shopping list.
 Children love to imitate their caregivers.
 You may even see them pretend reading before they can actually read!

 - Turn off the TV, put down your smartphone and greatly limit the use of tablets and other electronic media.
 Not only are these distractions, which take away from quality time spent together, they often provide too much stimulation and affect your child’s ability to focus.
 While there are quality apps that can support learning, there is no substitute for hands-on learning while you participate in their play.